 'Images of Downlong - 1880s-to the present day'

-On Wednesday 18 December, join Janet Axten and a panel of local artists, some of whom teach at St Ives School of Painting, as they discuss why comparatively few artists have chosen to paint one of Downlong, one of the most historic parts of St Ives.
+We are pleased to share an exclusive talk and Q&A with Janet Axten and a panel of local artists, including Hilary Jean Gibson, artist tutor at St Ives School of Painting, as they discuss why comparatively few artists have chosen to paint Downlong, one of the most historic parts of St Ives.

 ‘Images of Downlong – 1880s-to the present day’